feralhosting/feralhosting.github.io/Software/Autodl-irssi and rutorrent plugin - community edition/readme.md

 cd && rm -rf www/$(whoami).$(hostname)/public_html/rutorrent/plugins/autodl-irssi
 ~~~

-Automated installation
+Automated installation using the bash script
 ---

-After SSH'ing into your slot run the following commands
+After SSH'ing into your slot run the following command:

-**Important note:**  If you have IRSSI configured already, this may screw with your server configurations.

 ~~~
-wget -qO ~/installautodl.sh http://git.io/Ch0LqA && bash ~/installautodl.sh
+wget -qO ~/install.autodl.sh http://git.io/oTUCMg && bash ~/install.autodl.sh
 ~~~

-Now follow the prompts, if you don't like your password entering 'n' at the confirmation step will prompt you for a new password.
-In some cases, this script will fail to properly setup your autodl, it does not check if the port it randomly generates is open.
-If your autodl does not connect, please change the ports in the two configuration files mentioned in the manual section
+**Important note:** The script does not delete the `autodl.cfg`.
+It will only edit the `port` and `password` of any existing `autodl.cfg` and will back it up first just in case.

+What the script does?

+Backs up any existing `~/.autodl.autodl.cfg` files by renaming it to `autodl.cfg.bak`
+Downloads the latest Autodl  and Autodl rutorrent plugin.
+Applies the latest updates for trackers.
+Generates a port and password (random 20 mixed case alphanumerical) for the user and updates or creates the `autodl.cfg` and corresponding rutorrent plugin
+Applies the Autodl and rutorrent plugin fixes.
+Starts irssi in a background screen process
+Updates Autodl to make sure the app is aware it is current for first use by the user.
+Prints helpful info in SSH.

 Manual installation
 ---